- What is the Amendment about and what would it do?

 The principal aim of the proposed Amendment is to make membership of the Governing Body more representative by providing a means of appointment that takes into account the various geographic, economic and social interests of its constituent groups.

 If the 1986 Amendment enters into force, the number of members of the Governing Body under the Constitution will increase from 56 to 112 - and the manner of their allocation will also be affected.
 Of the 112 seats, 56 would be allocated to government representatives and 28 each to employers' and workers' representatives.
 There would no longer be seats guaranteed for the member States of chief industrial importance.

 Of the 56 seats reserved for governments, 54 would be distributed among four geographic regions - Africa, the Americas, Asia and Europe - with a minimum of 12 and a maximum of 15 seats for each region.
-Distribution of seats would be weighted by taking into account the number of member States within the region, their total population and their economic activity assessed by appropriate criteria (gross national product or contributions to the budget of the Organisation).
-The initial allocation provided for is: 13 seats for Africa; 12 for the Americas; 14 for Asia; and 15 for Europe.
+Distribution of seats would be weighted by taking into account the number of member States within the region, their total population and their economic activity assessed by appropriate criteria (gross national product or contributions to the budget of the Organization).
+The initial allocation provided for is 13 seats for Africa, 12 for the Americas and alternately 15 and 14 seats for Asia and Europe.
 The two remaining seats would rotate: one between Africa and the Americas and the other between Asia and Europe.